External Grading

 This config file specifies the following things:

-- External grading is enabled
+• External grading is enabled

-image will be used - The files/directories under
+• The prairielearn/centos7-python image will be used

-will be executed when your container starts up - If grading takes longer that 5 seconds, the container will be killed
+• If grading takes longer that 5 seconds, the container will be killed

 Special directories